 The overseas enterprise needs to establish a "responsible cosmetic distributor" as an importer at first.
 The importer will take charge of the cosmetic's quality and safety as well as distribute the products in S. Korea.
 Also, the "responsible cosmetic distributor" should apply for the registration of "responsible cosmetic distribution business" to MFDS, reporting the product's ingredients and manufacturing methods.

-Each time before export, the distributor should submit an "entry notice of imported products" to KPTA and get an approval.
+Each time before import, the distributor should submit an "entry notice of imported products" to KPTA and get an approval.

 The dossiers for applying the approval include: